Iximiel/plumed-tutorial-pycv/README.md

-If in the plumed.dat `INIT` is not specified, plumed will search for an object "plumedInit", that can be either a function that returns a dict or a dict This dict MUST contain at least the informations about the presence of the derivatives and on the periodicity of the variable.
+If in the plumed.dat `INIT` is not specified, plumed will search for an object "plumedInit", that can be either a function that returns a dict or a dict This dict MUST contain at least the information about the presence of the derivatives and on the periodicity of the variable.
 We will refer to this dict as "the _init dict_" from now.